American Indian Education

 The Bureau of Indian Affairs used the effective schools research to help improve their schools starting in 1987.
 Its Bureau Effective Schools Team identified three additional correlates: cultural relevance, a challenging curriculum and appropriate instruction, and shared governance and participatory management.
 Based on this research, NISBA developed a Creating Sacred Places for Children (CSPC) curriculum.
 Students in the 15 schools using this curriculum in grades 3-5 from 2001 to 2003 showed significantly greater gains in reading than students in other BIA schools.

 Implementing a curriculum like CSPC in schools requires effective leadership.
 Research indicates that strong leaders listen to and involve the people they lead in school improvement.
 School principals must listen and respond to what parents, teachers, and students have to say.
-Experts in leadership emphasize that it requires trust, competence, vision, and enthusiasm, and trust.
+Experts in leadership emphasize that it requires trust, competence, vision, and enthusiasm.
 Blackfeet educator Tom Thompson speaks of the importance of traditional leadership values of honesty, generosity, respect, spirituality, courage, humility, and compassion.
 He recommends that schools adopt a set of core values and then "walk the talk."

 In order to accomplish this, schools need to use modern technology to create a tracking system that can call up the academic progress of every child at any time for school staff and parents to see.
 Students who fall behind need immediate tutoring.
 Lezotte estimates that one-third of students will have to spend one-third of their time in a tutoring center, but not all at the same time.
 For middle class students, tutoring is often the help provided by educated parents either directly or through paying for private tutoring.